In West Philadelphia, I was born and raised.

 During this time, I launched a political podcast, started up a fashion line and established an online yarn business and have been busy learning how to spin my own yarn!

 It was a struggle to build my client list back up.
-A few years dealing with my health and being hit with lockdowns and travel restrictions hasn't made running a business easy, but I've made it work and am proud of how I have rebuilt.
+A few years of dealing with my health and being hit with lockdowns and travel restrictions hasn't made running a business easy, but I've made it work and am proud of how I have rebuilt.
 I'm so grateful to all my clients for their support over this time.
-A special thank you to the Missionaries of God's Love Priests and Brothers who are my favourite clients.
-I love being around all the positivity and love when I visit the office.

 Most recently, I have been appointed the Regional Coordinator of MGI Australasia which is incredible exciting.
 I have an opportunity again to work across Australia and New Zealand as well as learn from my other regional counterparts all over the world.
-I am also incredibly grateful to be eastablishing a close relationship with the team at MGI World.
-The whole experience has been unreal (despite the first few months of my new job being worked in the middle of a lockdown).
+I am also incredibly grateful to be establishing a close relationship with the team at MGI World.
+The whole experience has been unreal.

 So here I am now after a very packed couple of decades of life!